-The Vedic mind does not have this limiting approach.
+The Vedic mind does not have this limiting (and at times reductionistic) approach.
 It is perfectly comfortable with completely disparate themes being represented by a specific house or planet.

 The latitude gained by such an approach is enormous.
 One doesn't have to fit only like concepts in the same container.
 As a result, the house meanings, for example, in Jyotish are much more diverse and much more extensive than those in Western astrology.